marymar/vue-harry-potter-quiz-workshop/README.md

 ## Code Sandbox

 For the workshop you will need your laptop.
 For developing the quiz we are going to use the [CodeSandbox](https://codesandbox.io/) which is a great instant IDE and prototyping tool for rapid web development.
-It gives us the benefit to concentrate of learning Vue.js and not spending too much time into setting up a Vue.js project locally on the laptop.
+It gives us the benefit to concentrate on learning Vue.js and not spending too much time setting up a Vue.js project locally on the laptop.
 That’s one thing we are going to introduce in future workshops, where we are having more time for it.
 This time we stick to [CodeSandbox](https://codesandbox.io/).

 ## The Workshop